SupremeERG/IRSeC-2025/linux/linux-cheatsheet.md

 `ps auxww` or `ps -U <user> -u <user> ux` - list processes

-`ss -tulpan` or `netstat -tulpan` - displays currently active TCP and UDP sockets, their process ID, and the local/remote IP addresses and ports of each
+`ss -tulpan4` or `netstat -tulpan4` - displays currently active TCP and UDP sockets, their process ID, and the local/remote IP addresses and ports of each

 `sudo su` - switches user to root user